-Designed for people with high-level bilingual skills who want to further their career, this program will introduce you to advanced theoretical approaches and specialised knowledge of current and emerging industry and ethical issues in the field.
+Designed for people with high-level bilingual skills who want to further their career, this program will introduce you to advanced theoretical approaches, specialised knowledge of current and emerging industry, and ethical issues in the field.
 You'll learn how to use communication media to support translating and/or interpreting practice and gain insight into the intersection of theory and practice.

 By linking translation technology, ethics, and professional and theoretical studies to practical issues in translating and interpreting, RMIT graduates are work-ready and prepared to respond to industry requirements.

 RMIT is endorsed by the National Accreditation Authority for Translators and Interpreters (NAATI) to offer the Master of Translating and Interpreting in the following languages:

 - Auslan (interpreting only)